 - Language: An English-only license is generally accepted, but having a Spanish translation — which an IDP provides — can help in traffic stops, rental offices, and insurance claims.

 - Length of Stay: Your foreign license is usually valid for the duration of your permitted stay as a tourist (often up to 180 days).
+Length of stay also affects vehicle rules, which is covered in this article on when a Temporary Vehicle Importation Permit (TIP) is required to drive in Mexico.

 When an International Driving Permit May Be Helpful or Requested